artslob/ray-tracing-one-weekend/README.md

 I set 2 goals:
 1. First of all I was learning rust.
 Tutorial is written in C++, so I just rewrote it to rust.
-   I reached this goal because learned more about tests, modules and static/dynamic dispatch.
+   I reached this goal because learned more about tests, modules and static/dynamic dispatch and multithreading.
 2. At the same time I wanted to learn about ray tracing.
 I cant recommend this tutorial, I think it lacks more versatile explanations.
 Not sure about completing full series.